 Questions About Presumptive Coverage for Health Care and Frontline Workers

-The new laws apply during public health emergencies involving infectious or contagious diseases, such as the COVID-19 pandemic.
+On May 11, 2021, Gov. Jay Inslee signed into law Engrossed Substitute Senate Bill (ESSB) 5115, also known as the Health Emergency Labor Standards Act (HELSA), and ESSB 5190.
+The laws apply during public health emergencies involving infectious or contagious diseases, such as the COVID-19 pandemic.
 ESSB 5190 provides presumptive coverage to health care workers exposed to COVID-19 starting Feb.
 29, 2020, when Gov. Inslee declared a state of emergency.
-The HELSA bill applies to frontline workers when both the exposure occurs and the claim is filed on or after May 11, 2021, when the new laws took effect.
+The HELSA bill applies to frontline workers when both the exposure occurs and the claim is filed on or after May 11, 2021, when the laws took effect.
 Presumptive coverage for COVID-19 ended on April 10, 2023 when President Biden signed a bill ending the federal COVID-19 emergency.

-After the emergency has ended, claims for healthcare and frontline workers may continue to be considered for presumptive coverage so long as:
+After the emergency ended, claims for healthcare and frontline workers continue to be considered for presumptive coverage as long as:

 • The claim otherwise meets the criteria for allowance.